 Penalties for Neon Underglow Lights Violations

-- Admit responsibility and pay the fine indicated;
+- Admit responsibility and pay the fine

 - Admit responsibility with an explanation and pay the fine

-- Deny responsibility and ask for an informal court hearing to explain to a judge the circumstances (without attorney representation);
+- Deny responsibility and ask for an informal court hearing to explain to a judge the circumstances without attorney representation

-- Deny responsibility and ask for a formal hearing where a prosecutor will have to show the person violated a law or ordinance (with an attorney to represent you).
+- Deny responsibility and ask for a formal hearing where a prosecutor must show the person violated a law or ordinance with an attorney present